The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 The Bottom Line

-Not because they’re smarter or more talented, but because they have access to information others miss.
+Not because they’re smarter or more talented, but because they catch information others miss.
 They build trust others can’t.
-They solve problems others don’t even see.
+They solve problems others do not even see.

 Start with awareness.
 Add deliberate practice.
 Watch your relationships transform.